Coveros-GitHub-Training/smbc-gh-for-devs/_slides/01-intro.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to our slide deck!
+SMBC_GB"
-SAR

 ---

 Use the right arrow to begin!